 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Algodones is worth considering.

-Algodones is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Algodones doesn't have a public transportation system that people use for their commute.

 Algodones is an extremely ethnically-diverse town.
 The people who call Algodones home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Algodones, accounting for 68.86% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Algodones, accounting for 67.53% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Algodones residents report their race to be White, followed by Native American.
-Important ancestries of people in Algodones include English, German, Scottish, Dutch, and Irish.
+Important ancestries of people in Algodones include English, Irish, German, Scottish, and Swedish.

 The most common language spoken in Algodones is English.
 Other important languages spoken here include Spanish and Native American languages.